ElixorTeam/Shorty.Client/README.md

 ## 🛠️ Related Repositories

 Shorty is a full-stack application.
-The backend API is maintained in a separate repository:
+The backend API is maintained in a separate repository [Shorty Server](https://github.com/ElixorTeam/Shorty.Server).
-- [Shorty Server](https://github.com/ElixorTeam/Shorty.Server): The REST API powering Shorty’s backend.

 ## 🤝 Support